The Rei Ayanami Expy is a character archetype common in Japanese Media

 - Hazuki from Nogizaka Haruka no Himitsu, though she doesn't have any dramatic plotline related to it, she is just weird.

 - Dual!
-Parallel Trouble Adventure has the character D, who pretty much is a straight up Expy of Rei (this show has been described as Evangelion meets Tenchi Muyo), being a bio andriod who acts like a robotic Emotionless Girl.
+Parallel Trouble Adventure has the character D, who pretty much is a straight up expy of Rei (this show has been described as Evangelion meets Tenchi Muyo!), being a bio andriod who acts like a robotic Emotionless Girl.
 She does however lack Rei's appearance, (which is probably because of legal issues).
-However she does have lime green hair.
-Green is close to blue, right?
-Right?
+However she does have lime green hair and pale skin.

 - Mytho from Princess Tutu is a male, magically induced example: the shards of his heart, his emotions, were shattered throughout the land.
 Duck spends much of the first season working to restore his emotions.